software-mansion/protostar/website/docs/cli-reference.md

 #### `-lf` `--last-failed`
 Only re-run failed and broken test cases.
 #### `--linked-libraries PATH[]`
-Libraries to include in compilation
+Libraries to include in compilation.
+Shouldn't be explicitly provided when managing dependencies using Scarb.
 #### `--no-progress-bar`
 Disable progress bar.
 #### `--report-slowest-tests INT`